medovina/MarioAI/README.md

 - collect a mushroom: __100__ points
 - collect a flower: __100__ points
 - finish the level by reaching the Princess: __800__ points

-## Project structure

-**MarioAI4J**: The main project including the runnable class RunMario featuring a keyboard-controlled Mario.

-**MarioAI4J-Agents**: Sample agents.
-You can run each agent class directly to see how it behaves.

-**MarioAI4J-Playground**: Here you can start coding your own Mario AI right away.
-Just navigate to the MarioAgent class and fool around.

-**MarioAI4J-Tournament**: Lets you evaluate agents from the console (check the EvaluateAgentConsole class) producing detailed CSV reports.

 ## Agent API